SayoneeDassani/hybrid-search/README.md

 - The system is designed to handle 1 million+ records efficiently.
 - Vector columns use the `pgvector` extension with proper type casting.
 - Queries use `LIMIT 10` and are filtered with both keyword and similarity metrics.
-- Dummy embeddings are used for testing but structured for drop-in replacement with real models.
-- SQLAlchemy session management is used for safe and scalable DB access.
-- Docker setup ensures portability and consistent environment.

 ## Notes

 - CSVs from Mockaroo should be placed in the `data/` folder.
-- Replace the embedding generator with OpenAI or HuggingFace for production use.
+- Future Work: Integrate OpenAI or HuggingFace for a more production ready application.